This purse knitting pattern was dreamt up by me after I fell in love with garter stitch.

-I have always wanted to use a sock yarn to make a bag because although I love the feel of sock yarn but I didn’t want to knit socks.
+I have always wanted to use sock yarn to make a bag because although I love the feel of sock yarn but I didn’t want to knit socks.

-I like to knit while I watch TV so I prefer simple knitting techniques that do not require too much stitch counting or too many marking.
+I like to knit while I watch TV so I prefer simple knitting techniques that do not require too much stitch counting or too much marking.
 Garter stitch can’t get any simpler.
 It also produces a sturdy, flat and fairly thick fabric so I am quite happy to use it even if people complain it is boring.

 Feel free to substitute the yarn.
 I think the pattern can accommodate yarns up to 8 ply.

 - 100g or 350m hand-dyed superwash summer sock yarn.
 I’m using a 40% wool, 40% bamboo and 20% nylon yarn.
 Colour: Berry and Cookies.
 Bought from Simple Scarves at www.eleraine.etsy.com

 - 1/2 ball of cream colour sock yarn for the opening and handle

 - Jersey fabric of matching colour for lining

 - 2.75mm circular needles

 - 1 pair of 2.75mm double pointed needles